printablealice/knausj_talon/apps/vim/doc/vim.md

 * `unset modifiable`

-You should now have a new empty vertical split containing on the right side of your vim screen, and our cursor should be back in the split with the tutorial.
+You should now have a new empty vertical split containing on the right side of your vim screen, and your cursor should be back in the split with the tutorial.

+Speak the following commands

 * `search reversed lazy  dog` (extra space is on purpose to simplify search)
 * `enter`